neffo/earth-view-wallpaper-gnome-extension/README.md

-# GNOME Shell extension - Bing Wallpaper Changer
+# GNOME Shell extension - Google Earth Wallpaper

-Lightweight GNOME shell extension to change your wallpaper every day to Microsoft Bing's wallpaper (the image you see when you visit Bing.com).
+Lightweight GNOME shell extension to set your wallpaper to a random curated Google Earth photo.
 It will also show a notification containing the title and the explanation of the image.

-*Disclaimer*: this extension is unofficial and not affiliated with Bing or Microsoft in any way.
+*Disclaimer*: this extension is unofficial and not affiliated with Google in any way.
 Images are protected by copyright, and are licensed only for use as wallpapers.

-This extension is based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention) and inspired by Bing Desktop WallpaperChanger by [Utkarsh Gupta](https://github.com/UtkarshGpta).
+This extension is derived from my [Bing Wallpaper](https://github.com/neffo/bing-wallpaper-gnome-extension) GNOME extension, which was based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention).

-This is my first attempt at a GNOME extension, so it may have some issues.

 ## Features

-* Fetches the Bing wallpaper of the day and sets as both lock screen and desktop wallpaper (these are both user selectable)
+* Fetches a random Google Earth wallpaper and sets as both lock screen and desktop wallpaper
-* Optionally force a specific region (i.e. locale)
-* Automatically selects the highest resolution (and most appropriate wallpaper) in multiple monitor setups
-* Optionally clean up Wallpaper directory after between 1 and 7 days (delete oldest first)
-* Only attempts to download wallpapers when they have been updated
-* Doesn't poll continuously - only once per day and on startup (a refresh is scheduled when Bing is due to update)
-* NEW: locale support and German language translation thanks to [Jonnius](https://github.com/jonnius)
+* User selectable refresh intervals

 ## Requirements